 Pigs' ear pizza.
 The name struck me well before the actual conception of the dish.
 I liked the way the syllables went together, as if there could be nothing more natural in the world than a pizza topped with ears.
 For a while I dreamed about making the pie, but I waited until there was confluence of dough, mozzarella, and confit pigs' ears in my kitchen to begin the project in earnest.

-In the beginning I topped the pizza with mozzarella, brussels sprouts, thin slices of a duck breast proscuitto that I'd run the risk of curing in 90-degree weather, pecorino, and, of course, the pigs' ears.
-Save for the ears, the pizza was an homage to the beloved brussels sprouts pizza at New York City's Motorino, where the pie is an uncannily well-conceived mixture of crisp, charred leaves of the vegetable alongside pancetta and pecorino.
+In the beginning I topped the pizza with mozzarella, Brussels sprouts, thin slices of a duck breast prosciutto that I'd run the risk of curing in 90-degree weather, pecorino, and, of course, the pigs' ears.
+Save for the ears, the pizza was an homage to the beloved Brussels sprouts pizza at New York City's Motorino, where the pie is an uncannily well-conceived mixture of crisp, charred leaves of the vegetable alongside pancetta and pecorino.